wei-research/UTSChatbot/README.md

 # To-do
  - Tailor conversation flow and test every type of questions/responses
  - Explore other types of questions
- - Set up relations table
+ - To include sub_structure relationships in relations table?